figtools/figgy.docs/commands/flags/env.md

     $   figgy config get --env ${ENV}
 ```

-Allows user to easily target the current command a specific AWS environments without having to reconfigure the FiggyCLI utility.
+Allows user to easily target different figgy-integrated AWS environments by passing in that environment's alias when
+running the command.